boscore/referendum/contracts/eosio.forum/README.md

 your vote will not count anymore (neither positively or negatively) on the current proposal's voting statistics.

-It's **not** possible to `unvote` on a proposal that is expired but within its freeze period of 3 days.
-If the proposal is expired and the freeze period has elapsed, it's possible to `unvote` on the proposal.
-To be nice to the community however, you should call [clnproposal](#action-clnproposal) until the proposal is fully cleaned up so that every vote will be removed and RAM will be freed for all voters.

 ##### Parameters

 - `voter` (type `name`) - The actual voter's account